pagopa/technology-radar/radar/platforms-and-services/azure-database-mysql-flexible.md

 ## Use cases

-Suitable for applications requiring a MySQL backend with enhanced control, performance, and availability features.
+Ideal for production workloads requiring a MySQL database with high availability, granular control over server configuration, and cost optimization.
+Suitable for new applications or migrating from Single Server or on-premises instances.
 This includes web applications, e-commerce platforms, and content management systems built on MySQL that need a managed cloud database solution.

 ## Reference of usage in our organization